 World Class is the largest and most prestigious bartending competition the world’s bar industry has seen.
 However, World Class is much more than a mere cocktail competition.

-The top 100 in World Class GB 2019 have been announced.
+The top 20 in World Class GB 2019 have been announced.
 Take a look at the list here.
-These bartenders now have between 10th April and 1st May to submit their 'Tartan Tiki' serve for in-bar judging.
+These bartenders will now be competing for the coveted title of GB World Class Bartender of the Year in June.
 Good luck to all!

 In preparation, UK-wide studio sessions held throughout February and March enabled experts to impart their knowledge to groups of potential World Class bartenders of all abilities.
 Designed to inspire bartenders and provide them with information on prevailing bartending topics including nurturing skills and preparing attendees for the competition.